cypress-io/cypress-documentation/source/faq/questions/dashboard-faq.md

 Of course.
 The Dashboard Service is a separate service from the Test Runner and will always remain optional.
 We hope you'll find a tremendous amount of value out of it, but it is not coupled to being able to run your tests.

-You can simply always run your tests in CI using {% url "`cypress run`" command-line#cypress-run %} without the `--record` flag which does not communicate with our external servers and will not record any test results.
+You can always run your tests in CI using {% url "`cypress run`" command-line#cypress-run %} without the `--record` flag which does not communicate with our external servers and will not record any test results.

 ## {% fa fa-angle-right %} What does Cypress record?